What we are doing.

 The George Wright Society recognizes that holding an international face-to-face meeting, where most attendees will travel by air, brings with it many environmental impacts.
 The energy expended to bring hundreds of people from around the USA (and beyond) to a single location is significant, and of course with that energy expenditure comes emissions of CO2 and other greenhouse gases, as well as pollutants of other kinds.
 And the environmental impacts of running a conference hotel or convention center are also very significant.

 Should environmental organizations even be holding large in-person conferences any longer?
 It's a valid question.
+[Posted Dec 8, 2014 — here's an an interesting article reporting on a proposal by the president of a large scholarly conference to take a sabbatical from it for a year, to forego the carbon impact.]
 Our position continues to be that face-to-face meetings enable unique and irreplaceable personal dynamics that cannot be provided by video teleconferences, webinars, etc.

 This could change, however.
 In a really interesting article on breaking the flying addiction, journalist Elisabeth Rosenthal suggests that the next generation of leaders, which is now emerging from college and grad school, is more and more comfortable with video teleconferencing, and the technology is improving to the point that genuine interactions seem possible.